magdesign/PocketVJ-CP-v3/ROADMAP.md

 ..

 Remote:
 *******
 - make remote control scripts for mapper manual mask adjustment
-- save and load comp with name giving for mapper
-- test synergy on rpi (for femote mouse in mapping?)
+- test synergy on rpi (for remote mouse in mapping?)
 - fix that logitech wireless mouse is accepted in mapper

 Testing:
 ********